 If, after a short period of time, you’re not comfortable, you can exchange it for a different one or—even better—get your money back and start again in another store.

-Both of our Relax Bedding stores, in Joondalup and Osborne Park, offer a free comprehensive guarantee; we believe it’s an absolute necessity.
+Both of our Relax Bedding stores, in Joondalup and Mandurah, offer a free comprehensive guarantee; we believe it’s an absolute necessity.
 A number of bedding industry operators have now introduced it but a few things may still be unclear: What exactly is it?
 Does it cost anything?
 What does it cover?
 How long does it last? and Do I really need it?